-IMPORTANT: If your institution plans to implement a manual transcription process, do not enable either ASR Toggles.
+IMPORTANT: If your institution plans to implement a manual transcription process, do not enable either ASR Toggle.
 Echo360 provides the ability to manually upload then edit transcription files (in WebVTT format) for video/audio media.
-The ASR toggles ONLY determine whether videos and captures are sent to Amazon for automatic, machine-generated transcriptions.
+The ASR toggles ONLY determine whether videos and captures are sent for automatic, machine-generated transcriptions.
 See Automatic Transcriptioning Service or ASR for additional details on how ASR works.

-To enable the ASR course media transcription for the institution
+To enable the ASR course media option for the institution

 - Log into Echo360 as an Institution-level administrator.